wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/install-puppet-agent.rst

 .. note::

-  For correct installation we recommend the use of Puppet versions equal or greater than 5.
+  For a correct installation we recommend the use of Puppet versions equal or greater than 5.

 Installation on Debian/Ubuntu
 ------------------------------